peter1357908/cosc-60-final-project/PROTOCOL.md

 stipulate that the protocol is built on a reliable for of UDP, which Matt has offered us to use.

+Before reading this, familiarize yourself with the jobs of supernodes and child nodes here.
+(Hyperlink is on its way.
+Writing this document now.)

 So, the general structure of a packet on our network will be:

 | UDP |